 A learning module for incorporation in to Earth science courses that exposes students to the influence of groundwater and on the surface of Mars.

-This module discusses the causes of ice ages on Earth and explores whether or not Mars experiences similar climate dynamics to Earth.
+This module discusses the causes of ice ages on Earth and explores whether or not Mars experiences similar climate dynamics as Earth.

 This learning module exposes students to the patterns and drivers of weathering and the formation of soils on Earth and Mars.

-Using a Sandbox experiment and Google Earth students will study the formation of dunes and relate their observations to Mars imagery of dune fields.
+Using a Sandbox experiment and Google Earth students will study the formation of dunes and relate their observations to Mars dune field imagery.

-This module explores various hypotheses on the origins of life on planet Earth and their plausibility when applied to Mars.
+This module explores various hypotheses concerning the origins of life on planet Earth and their plausibility when applied to Mars.

-This learning module is meant to expose students to the SETI program and addressing the question of whether or not we are alone in the universe.
+This learning module and related in‐class activity is meant to expose students to the SETI program.

-This learning module introduces students to planets outside Earth's solar system.
-Students will learn and define what the 'habitable zone' means and apply techniques of finding planets outside our solar system.
+This learning module is meant for adaptation into any course wishing to introduce students to planets outside Earth's solar system.
+Students will learn about the 'habitable zone' and apply techniques used to find planets outside our solar system.

 This learning module and related exercises will expose students the issues of space exploration and the other NASA-partnering agencies and institutions as well as private companies engaged in space-related technology.

-The goal of this module is to expose students to the process of planning a space exploration mission and discusses mission aspects such as mission science goals, mission design and funding, and public outreach.
+The goal of this module is to expose students to the process of planning a space exploration mission.
+It discusses mission aspects such as mission science goals, mission design and funding, and public outreach.